anguyen798/ENGL101-42537-Blindsight/1_Zettelkasten-Blindsight/The-Book-of-Oogenesis.md

 Status: #idea
 Tags: [[Natural-selection]]

-* The Book of Oogenesis is the view that
+* The Book of Oogenesis is the view that males and females are at war with one another due to sexual competition

 ## References